Search

 What is a juvenile life insurance policy?

-• Whole life insurance provides coverage for life as long as premiums are paid, and the premiums are locked (meaning your monthly payments won't go up over time) and offers a cash value component.
+Whole life insurance provides coverage for life as long as premiums are paid, and the premiums are locked (meaning your monthly payments won't go up over time).
+It also offers a guaranteed cash value component that your child can access later in life, should they need it.

 Many child life insurance policies are whole life insurance policies.
-As previously stated, whole life insurance provides coverage for life as long as the premiums are paid.
-The rates are also locked at the time of purchase.
+That's because whole life insurance provides coverage for life as long as the premiums are paid.
+Additionally, the rates are typically affordable because they are tied to the child's age and health status, and they're locked-in at the time of purchase.

 Another benefit of whole life insurance is it builds cash value paid through your premium.
 Your premium is spread across three areas: